 PET imaging of serotonin system

 Serotonin (5-hydroxytryptamine, 5-HT) is a monoamine neurotransmitter.
 In gastrointestinal tract 5-HT regulates smooth muscle tone; enterochromaffin (EC) cells contain >90% of the total serotonin in the human body (Beattie and Smith, 2008).
 Tryptophan hydroxylase catalyses the first and rate-limiting step of synthesis of serotonin, converting L-tryptophan, one of the essential amino acids in humans, into 5-hydroxy-L-tryptophan (5-HTP).
 There are two isoforms of tryptophan hydroxylase, THP1 in the peripheral tissues including pineal gland, and THP2 expressed in the brain and enteric nervous system.
 5-HTP is then converted to serotonin by aromatic L-amino acid decarboxylase (AADC, AAAD, 5-hydroxytryptophan decarboxylase).
+In the pineal gland, serotonin is precursor for melatonin.
 Serotonin synthesis rate has been studied using [11C]AMT and [11C]5-HTP.
 Blood platelets contain serotonin transporter and are able to store high concentrations of serotonin from the gastrointestinal tract, releasing it as vasoconstrictor from dense-core granules.
 Bone contains 5-HT receptors, and serotonin levels affect the bone mass.